 Reviews are one of your best business tools because of their high value as social proof, and 92% of consumers use reviews to guide their purchase decisions.
 Asking recent customers for reviews not only helps your online presence, it tells other consumers that people continue to use and trust your brand.
-(A note: while Google has temporarily disabled reviews and responses, you can use these tips for the future, as well as for other review platforms and for your own website).
+(A note: while Google is slowly restoring review functionality, you can use these tips for the future, as well as for other review platforms and for your own website).

 Based on our research, the best times to begin asking for reviews from customers is around 2-3 p.m. or 6-7 p.m because this is usually when they’re settled and thinking about their recent experience with you.